Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Introduction

-To lift the identified curse, we resort to the \textbf{singular multivariate Gaussian distribution} \cite{khatri1968some,cramer1999mathematical,rao1973linear,srivastava2009introduction,kwong1996singular} (Definition \ref{singular_pdf}) with rank-1 covariance matrix and develop a \textbf{R}ank-1 \textbf{S}ingular \textbf{M}ultivariate \textbf{G}aussian Mechanism (i.e., R1SMG).
-Our idea is motivated by an ignored clue in Dwork and Roth's proof for the DP guarantee of the Gaussian mechanism \cite{dwork2014algorithmic}.\footnote{According to \cite{dwork2014algorithmic}, the DP guarantee of the classic Gaussian mechanism was original observed by Dwork, McSherry, Nissim, and Smith in \cite{dwork2006calibrating}.
-The complete proof is presented by Dowrk and Roth in \cite{dwork2014algorithmic}.} \uline{Specifically, Dwork and Roth proved that by projecting the additive noise $\mathbf{n}\in\mathbb{R}^M$ onto a fixed set of orthonormal basis (e.g., $\bm{b}_1, \bm{b}_2, \cdots, \bm{b}_M$), only the coefficient of a single basis (e.g., $\mathbf{n}^T\bm{b}_1$) contributes to the privacy guarantee (more details are deferred to Section \ref{sec:evidence}).
+To lift the identified curse, we resort to the \textbf{singular multivariate Gaussian distribution} \cite{khatri1968some,cramer1999mathematical,rao1973linear,srivastava2009introduction,kwong1996singular} (Definition \ref{singular_pdf}) with a rank-1 covariance matrix and develop the \textbf{R}ank-1 \textbf{S}ingular \textbf{M}ultivariate \textbf{G}aussian (R1SMG) mechanism.
+Our idea is motivated by an ignored clue in Dwork and Roth's proof for the DP guarantee of the Gaussian mechanism \cite{dwork2014algorithmic}. \uline{Specifically, Dwork and Roth proved that by projecting the additive noise $\mathbf{n}\in\mathbb{R}^M$ onto a fixed set of orthonormal basis vectors (e.g., $\bm{b}_1, \bm{b}_2, \cdots, \bm{b}_M$), only the coefficient of a single basis vector (e.g., $\mathbf{n}^T\bm{b}_1$) contributes to the privacy guarantee (more details are deferred to Section \ref{sec:evidence}).
 However, this important clue has been ignored in the literature.} To the best of our knowledge, our work is the first to discover and leverage this ignored clue.